Saraabd7/OOP-Airport-Exercise/README.md

 ## Passengers

-as a user I can create a Passenger
+- As a user I can create a Passenger
-It can be created with name and passport number
+- It can be created with name and passport number
-I can create 'Joana Thomson' with the Passport number 'B343123' I can create 'Birt Kuman' with the Passport number 'B13927'
+- I can create 'Joana Thomson' with the Passport number 'B343123'
+- I can create 'Birt Kuman' with the Passport number 'B13927'

 ## Plane